 From coarse to fine.
 The multi-resolution approach iteratively applies a neural network at increasing resolutions (see Fig. 4 for a diagram of the multi-resolution pipeline).
 By solving the alignment problem from coarse to fine resolutions, the difficulty at each resolution step becomes drastically lower than for the whole problem.
 At the first step, the network is applied to the inputs downscaled by a factor of 8.
 Assuming the initial displacements to predict are in the range [-32px, 32px], the new low-resolution ones are within [-4px, 4px] only, reducing significantly the search space.
 Then each next resolution step multiplies the image resolution by a factor 2, and supposes that the remaining, finer deformation to be found is within [-4px, 4px] at that scale (the larger displacements having been found at the coarser scales).
-Note that we could multiply the resolution by a factor 2.
+Note that we could multiply the resolution by a factor 4 at each step, but that, to allow for a scale overlap and increase stability, we keep a factor 2.